-Any gratuity payment received by a tax assesse in excess of the above will be taxed as per the slab rate of the assesse.
+Any gratuity payment received by a tax assessee in excess of the above will be taxed as per the slab rate of the assessee.

-The tax-free gratuity formula for employees not covered by the Payment of Gratuity Act is similar but not exactly the same.
-The tax-free gratuity formula for employees not covered by the Payment of Gratuity Act is the minimum of: Gratuity Paid, Gratuity payment as per the formula mentioned earlier and Rs.
+The tax-free gratuity formula for employees who are not covered by the Payment of Gratuity Act is the minimum of the Gratuity Paid.
+Gratuity payment as per the formula mentioned earlier and Rs.
 10 lakh.

-Under existing rules, gratuity payments received by government employees is not covered under the Gratuity Act, 1972.
-What’s more, the gratuity pay-out in this case is not taxable irrespective of the amount paid out as gratuity.
+Under existing rules, gratuity payments received by government employees are not covered under the Gratuity Act, 1972.
+Additionally, the gratuity pay-out in this case is not taxable irrespective of the amount paid out as gratuity.

 A gratuity application form can be filled out to receive gratuity by the following: